San Diego Property Management Blog

 contractor in blue plaid shirt inspecting a hanging light fixture and replacing a lightbulb

-• Condition, Maintenance, and Repairs: The rental property must be maintained in a habitable condition, including adequate heating, plumbing, and electrical systems.
-Landlords are responsible for making repairs promptly upon receiving notice from the tenant.
+• Condition, Maintenance, and Repairs: The rental must be maintained in a habitable condition, including adequate heating, plumbing, and electrical systems.
+Landlords are responsible for making repairs promptly upon receiving notice from the California tenant.

 • Housing Discrimination Laws: Landlords are prohibited from treating tenants unfairly based on protected characteristics, including but not limited to race, colour, religion, national origin, gender, familial situation, or handicap.

-• Security Deposits: Landlords can collect a security deposit from tenants at the beginning of the tenancy, but it must be returned within a specific time frame after the tenant moves out, minus any applicable costs for damages that are not considered normal wear and tear.
+• Security Deposits: Landlords can collect a security deposit from tenants at the beginning of the tenancy, but it must be returned within a specific time frame after the California tenant moves out, minus any applicable costs for damages that are not considered normal wear and tear.

 • Required Landlord Disclosures: In addition to initial disclosures, landlords must inform tenants of any changes in ownership or management that occur during the tenancy period.